 Creek Restoration Alternative 2 involves the removal of approximately 338 LF of riprap (in the Entry Plaza Area and near Cathedral Grove) and 350 LF of asphalt trail would be removed from Cathedral Grove in addition to the work described in Creek Restoration Alternative 1.
+The additional riprap removed near Cathedral Grove would be buried in the channel.
 Removal of riprap near the Entry Plaza would require the use of additional dewatering pumps.
 Materials would be hauled out via the same routes described earlier and would increase temporary impacts proportionally.

-Creek Restoration Alternative 2 would have temporary, moderate, adverse impacts on soundscapes throughout the monument that would be larger than those of Creek Restoration Alternative 1 in proportion to the additional amount of work being proposed.
+Creek Restoration Alternative 2 would have temporary, moderate, adverse impacts on soundscapes throughout the monument that would be greater than those of Creek Restoration Alternative 1 in proportion to the additional amount of work being proposed.
 Once work is complete, it would have no long-term impact on soundscapes.